-California may be known for the Central Valley farmland, Mojave Desert, Sierra Nevada Mountains, and Hollywood, but its beaches and coastal terrains will undoubtedly attract summer vacationers and fishing enthusiasts.
+California may be known for the Central Valley farmland, Mojave Desert, Sierra Nevada Mountains, and Hollywood, but its beaches and coastal terrains will undoubtedly attract summer vacationers and sea fishing enthusiasts.
 Southern California waters, in particular, have been the getaway for a variety of tunas that provide excellent challenges to all visiting fishermen.
+Eat My Tackle is here to provide you with the tips and equipment to set you up for tuna deep sea fishing.

 Bluefin Tuna

-Despite being typically seen further south in Mexican territory, Pacific bluefin tuna have swam their way to California seas.
+Despite being typically seen further south in Mexican territory, Pacific bluefin tuna have swam their way to California seas creating excitement for fishmen who enjoy fishing deep ocean.
 Breaking fish have been seen all the way from San Diego to Santa Catalina Island.
 Fishermen have been capturing this 100-pound sportfish at least eight miles off the coast.

 The largest recorded bluefin in California weighed 363.5 pounds.
 They are usually found from May to October.